979216944/checker-framework/checker/src/main/java/org/checkerframework/checker/nullness/README.md

 ## 4 features in the Nullness_Lite option different from the Nullness Checker
 1. Assume all values (fields & class variables) initialized
 2. Assume all keys are in the map and `Map.get(key)` returns `@NonNull`
-3. 1.
+3. Assume no invalidation of dataflow
+   - 3.1.
 Assume all methods are `@SideEffectFree`
-3. 2.
+   - 3.2.
 Assume no aliasing
 4. Assume the boxing of primitives return the same object and `BoxedClass.valueOf()` are `@Pure`

 The implementation includes an additional command line argument `ANullnessLite` for the Nullness Checker and 4 values `ANullnessLite` option can accept for testing purpose: `init` for feature 1, `mapk` for feature 2, `inva` for feature 3, `boxp` for feature 4.